oktadev/okta-blog/_source/_posts/2022-01-13-node-deploy-to-heroku.md

 npm dotenv@10.0.0
 ```

 Next, you will want to add bootstrap.
-YOu will use the bootstrap libraries in your `jade` templates once you begin writing the front end.
+You will use the bootstrap libraries in your `jade` templates once you begin writing the front end.
 Bootstrap is a simple UI framework that has many samples to get you developing HTML pages quickly.

 ```console
 npm bootstrap@5.1.3